NiyonshutiDavid/uruti/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Deployment
-This project is deployed and hosted on [adaptable.io](https://adaptable.io)
+This project is deployed and hosted using [adaptable.io](https://adaptable.io), access it here:[https://uruti.adaptable.app](https://uruti.adaptable.app)

 ## Testing
 This project is tested using [selenium](https://www.selenium.dev/)